wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 There are about 86 billion [neurons](https://en.wikipedia.org/wiki/Neuron) in the brain, and the activity of these neurons controls our lives.

 The interface that connects the activity of neurons in the brain to a computer is called [BCI (Brain Computer Interface)](https://en.wikipedia.org/wiki/Brain%E2%80%93computer_interface).
-BCI is a science fiction technology that can be used to study the inside of the brain to enhance brain functions.
+BCI is a science fiction technology that can be used to study the inside of the brain and to enhance brain functions.

 The team that set the world record for the BCI in 2018 is the research team of [Masaki Nakanishi]([https://sccn.ucsd.edu/~masaki/]), who works at the research facility called [SCCN](https://sccn.ucsd.edu/) at UC San Diego.